-A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
-Randomly select 5 locations (or all locations if less than 5).

-Obtained a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.

-- B. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+- A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+Randomly select 5 locations (or all locations if less than 5). - Obtained a listing of locations that process payments for the fiscal period and management's representation that the listing is complete. - B. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - i.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase;

-Observed that at least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase, noting no exceptions.

-ii.
-At least two employees are involved in processing and approving payments to vendors;

-Observed that at least two employees are involved in processing and approving payments to vendors, noting no exceptions.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase; - Observed that there are at least two employees involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - ii.
+At least two employees are involved in processing and approving payments to vendors; - Observed that at least two employees are involved in processing and approving payments to vendors.

-iii.
-The employee responsible for processing payments is prohibited from adding modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files;

-Observed that the employee responsible for processing payments is prohibited from adding/modifying vendor files, noting no exceptions.

-iv.
-Either the employee official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and v.
-Only employees officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means.
+- iii.
+The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files; - Observed that the employee responsible for processing payments is not prohibited from adding/modifying vendor files. - iv.
+Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and - Observed that the employee/official responsible for signing checks mails the payments or gives the signed checks to an employee to mail who is not responsible for processing payments. - v.
+Only employees/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means. - N/A This procedure is not applicable to the entity. - C. For each location selected under procedure #5A above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.

-Observed that either the employee official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments, noting no exceptions

-N/A - This procedure is not applicable to this entity.

-- C. For each location selected under procedure #5A above, obtain the entity's non-payroll disbursement transaction population (excluding eards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction, and: - i.
-Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity; and ii.
-Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under procedure #5B above, as applicable.

-Observed that the disbursement matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, noting no exceptions

-Observed that disbursement documentation included evidence of segregation of duties tested under procedure #5B above, noting no exceptions.

-D. Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.
-Note: If no electronic payments were made from the main operating account during the month selected the practitioner should select an alternative month and or account for testing that does include electronic disbursements.

-N/A - This procedure is not applicable to this entity.
+Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity; and - No exceptions were found as a result of this procedure. - ii.
+Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under procedure #5B above, as applicable. - No exceptions were found as a result of this procedure. - D. Using the entity's main operating account and the month selected in Bank Reconciliations procedure #3A, randomly select 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.
+Note: If no electronic payments were made from the main operating account during the month selected the practitioner should select an alternative month and/or account for testing that does include electronic disbursements. - N/A This procedure is not applicable to the entity.